 External Fertilization in Animals

 Reproduction is a fundamental process for all animal species on our planet.
 Without it, there wouldn't be any animals left to populate it.
-For it to take place effectively, reproduction has to adapt to each specific animal.
-This is due to various factors, including morphology and habitat.
+Reproduction has to adapt to each specific animal for it take place correctly.
+This is due to various factors, including individual morphology and external environment.
 The result is various forms of reproduction with their own characteristics and adaptations.

-What is external fertilization?
+What is external fertilization in animals?

-• Oviparous species with internal fertilization: these species have hard eggs, with covers or shells resistant to desiccation.
+- Oviparous species with internal fertilization: these species have hard eggs, with covers or shells resistant to desiccation.
 This allows them to remain outside of water.

-• Oviparous animals with external fertilization: these species produce eggs without this protection, having thinner membranes.
+- Oviparous animals with external fertilization: these species produce eggs without this protection, having thinner membranes.
 They generally require an aquatic or a humid environment for their development.

 Learn more about how eggs are fertilized with our article on whether sharks lay eggs.